richard-melvin/RiversOfSartar/3_Freeform_Gameplay.md

 by any of the methods supported by RQ:G and QuestWorlds.

 Note that outside character creation, there is no concept of a 'base skill' in an ability a character does not have.
 If they do not have an ability, they cannot use it.
-Instead, they must use a different ability, with corresposdingly different difficulty.
+Instead, they must use a different ability, perhaps with corresposdingly different difficulty.

 > [!NOTE]